22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 This post may contain affiliate links.
 Read my full disclosure policy.

-Swapping ground turkey for ground beef is a great way to make meatloaf a bit healthier.
-However, for all its merits as a low-fat alternative to ground beef, ground turkey can be dry and bland.
-The key to making a good turkey meatloaf is to add flavor and moisture without adding fat, which would defeat the whole purpose of making it lighter.
-I season this turkey meatloaf with sautéed onions and garlic, and I also add some of the sweet and tangy glaze directly to the meatloaf mixture, which makes the meatloaf flavorful and juicy.
-One tip if you’re making this for kids: be sure to chop the onions very finely.
-My experience is that kids do not like finding flecks of onions (or flecks of anything, really!) in their meatloaf.
-Naturally, leftovers make excellent meatloaf sandwiches.
+Swapping ground turkey for ground beef is a great way to make meatloaf a little healthier, but ground turkey can be tricky—it’s often dry and bland.
+The key to a good turkey meatloaf recipe is adding flavor and moisture without adding fat, which would defeat the whole purpose of making it lighter.
+I season my turkey meatloaf with onions and garlic, and also add some of the sweet and tangy glaze directly to the meatloaf to make it extra flavorful and juicy.

-What you’ll need To Make Turkey Meatloaf
+What You’ll Need To Make Turkey Meatloaf

 ingredients for turkey meatloaf